kampro/kampro.github.io/_drafts/2019-08-14-whats-new-in-swift.md

 }
 {% endhighlight %}

-It brought us to the situation where we are checking mutually exclusive cases, if something isn't an error, we shouldn't check its values. `Result` solves this problem and we can keep the code much nicier.
+It brought us to the situation where we are checking mutually exclusive cases, if something isn't an error, we shouldn't check its values. `Result` solves this problem and we can keep the code much nicer.

 {% highlight swift %}
 URLSession.shared.dataTask(with: url) { (result: Result<(response: URLResponse, data: Data), Error>) in // Type added for illustration purposes.